 If books and reading aloud are a part of your family life beginning in your child’s infancy, your child may begin to gain awareness of printed letters before their second birthday.
 For example, the Texas Infant, Toddler, and Three-Year-Old Early Learning Guidelines state that toddlers (18-36 months old) might recognize some letters with help, such as their own first initial.

 “Help” is an adult drawing attention to the child’s name, for example, showing a monogrammed blanket and saying “Z says /z/.
-Z-O-R-A says Zora,” as they point to each letter in turn.
+Z-O-R-A says Zora, as they point to each letter in turn.
 Helping your child make the connection that a printed shape corresponds with a particular sound can be just as simple as repeating short sentences like that now and then—again and again over the days, weeks, and months of early childhood.

 After three years old, kids’ letter-learning capacity noticeably expands.
 Between 36 and 48 months old, children might identify some letters, know the sounds some of them make, write letter-like forms, and even grasp that letters combine to make words, the Texas guidelines say.
 Some research suggests that three-year-olds can learn as much about the alphabet as four-year-olds.
-About half of four-year-olds recognize their own first initial and can name some printed letters.
+And about half of four-year-olds recognize their own first initial and can name some printed letters.
 Of course, fulfilling that potential depends on the visual experiences with print, and conversations around print, that young children have with the adults in their lives.
 So ramp up your letter teaching when your child is about three.

 Formal letter instruction typically accelerates in the preschool and pre-K years.
 But the federal and state standards that early educators use to guide instruction vary widely in terms of how many letters they say kids need to know and by when.
 For example, South Dakota’s benchmarks expect that an older preschooler (45 to 60+ months) can “recognize and name at least half of both upper and lowercase letters of the alphabet.”
 In Texas benchmarks, by contrast, a child is considered on track at the end of preschool if they can “name at least 20 upper and at least 20 lowercase letters in the language of instruction.”

-I say, aim to give your child rich lessons in letter names before kindergarten because you don’t know which letters your particular child will pick up right away and which will take them more time to learn.
+I say, aim to give your child rich lessons in letter names before kindergarten, because you don’t know which letters your particular child will pick up right away and which will take them more time to learn.
 Your child may even master them all, paving the way for more advanced literacy lessons come kindergarten.

 Is it pushing kids too far, too fast to teach them the ABCs so young?

 No. The timing of letter-learning matters because the number of letter names kids know at kindergarten entry predicts their later success in reading and spelling.
-And that’s independent of the child’s age, socioeconomic status, IQ, and other early literacy skills, according to the National Early Literacy Panel.
+And that’s independent of the child’s age, socioeconomic status, IQ, and other early literacy skills, according to the National Early Literacy Panel

 Evidence supports aiming for kids to learn 18 uppercase letter names and 15 lowercase letter names by kindergarten, say researchers who study the relationship between preschool learning and later academic outcomes.
 In other words, kids are fully capable of knowing that many letters at kindergarten entry (with our help), and those who do are more likely to succeed in the classroom.